 The principal functions of the Graduate Council are to represent the University as a whole in controlling, through its curricular approval powers, the quality of graduate studies offered by the graduate units, to stimulate and encourage the offering of graduate work and the pursuit of research and creative activity, to help formulate the objectives of graduate programs, to inform and advise the President of the University and the executive vice president and provost of the University regarding all aspects of the University's graduate programs, and to facilitate the offering of interdepartmental and intercollegiate programs of graduate study and research, or other equivalent creative activity.

 Detailed information about graduate programs can be found in the Graduate Degree Programs Bulletin.
-For additional information, contact the executive director of graduate education administration (phone 814-865-2516; e-mail firstname.lastname@example.org).
+For additional information, contact the director of graduate education administration (phone 814-865-2518; e-mail L-GRAD-EDU-ADMIN@lists.psu.edu).